gdykeman/linklight-content/exercises/Lab4_template_module.md

 # Lab 4: Using Ansible to collect and report router information

-In this lab you will learn to use the `template` module to pass collected data from devices to a Jinja2 template.
+In this lab you will learn how to use the `template` module to pass collected data from devices to a Jinja2 template.
 The template module then renders the output as a `markdown` file.